Denise’s definition of Physical Therapy (PT):

 To be healthy always takes work, but it should be within your tolerance.
 When I treat athletes, they often want as much exercise as possible and like to have a lot of homework.
 When prescribing an exercise program for non-athletes, it’s important that the PT work within the patient’s tolerance for activity, commitment, and discipline and still help resolve the issue.

 I believe in strong patient advocacy.
-When going to the doctor for a painful issue, you can be your own advocate by asking your physician for a physical therapy script, as not all doctors will know when you might benefit from PT.
+When going to the doctor for a painful issue, if you have medicare, you can be your own advocate by asking your physician for a physical therapy script, as not all doctors will know when you might benefit from PT.
+If you have private insurance, you can come into PT without a script.

 PT is not just about healing after injury or disease or when you have pain, but is also about prevention and wellness.
 People can be proactive and come in to see a PT before they are injured for prevention education, such as body mechanics instruction or sport- specific instruction.
 This is not typically covered by insurance and is a cash-based service, except for patients at great risk for falling or injury; insurance will cover a few visits for prevention education for these patients.